SecurityTokenStandard/EIP-Spec/EIP-PFT.md

     function balanceOf(address _owner) external view returns (uint256);

     /// @notice Counts the balance associated with a specific tranche assigned to an owner
+    /// @param _tranche The tranche for which to query the balance
     /// @param _owner An address for whom to query the balance
-    /// @param _tranche The tranche for which to query the balance
-    /// @return The number of tokens owned by `_owner` with the metadata associated with `_tranche`, possibly zero function balanceOfTranche(address _owner, bytes32 _tranche) external view returns (uint256);
+    /// @return The number of tokens owned by `_owner` with the metadata associated with `_tranche`, possibly zero function balanceOfTranche(bytes32 _tranche, address _owner) external view returns (uint256);

     /// @notice Count all tokens tracked by this contract
     /// @return A count of all tokens tracked by this contract